phalcon-orphanage/docs/en/api/Phalcon_Text.rst

 Class **Phalcon_Text**
 ======================

-Provides utilities when working with strings
+Provides utilities when working with strings that contain underscores and camel case notations.

 Methods
 ---------